Vinnnnce/9jatruth/README.md

-# Soke — Eyes on the Street
+# 9jatruth — Eyes on the Street

 Community-driven truth reporting platform for Nigeria.
 Built with Next.js 15, Neon PostgreSQL, Clerk authentication, and Prisma.